gemyago/top-k-system-go/README.md

 In order to support restarts and recovery, a periodical snapshots of the TopK Heap and TopK Counters will be saved to a BlobStorage.
 When new process of the `Top K Query Service` is starting up, it will get the last blob from the storage and catch-up remaining items from the stream.

 Notes:
-* Based on benchmarks it was discovered that btree is more performant than hash map to maintain the TopK items in memory.
+* Based on benchmarks it was discovered that btree is more performant than the heap to maintain the TopK items in memory.

 ### Capacity estimation